Crassulaceae: Biogeography and evolution

 Crassulaceae evolved approximately 100–60 million years ago in southern Africa with the two most basal phylogenetic branches (Crassula, Kalanchoe) representing the predominantly southern African members.
-Other sources suggest that Crassulaceae evolved approximately 70 million years ago together with Haloragaceae sensu lato (Penthoraceae, Haloragaceae).
+Other sources suggest that Crassulaceae evolved approximately 70 million years ago together with Haloragaceae sensu lato (Tetracarpaea, Penthorum, Haloragaceae).
 The family is considered to have had a gradual evolution, with a basal split between Crassuloideae and the rest of the family (Kalanchoideae, Sempervivoideae).
 The Sempervivoideae subsequently dispersed north to the Mediterranean region, and from there to Eastern Europe and Asia (Sempervivum and Leucosedum clades), with multiple groups spreading over the three continents of the Northern Hemisphere.
 Two lineages from the European Crassulaceae eventually dispersed to North America and underwent subsequent diversification.
 The Aeonium clade dispersed from northern Africa to adjacent Macaronesia.

 Distinct centers of speciation developed in Macaronesia (Aeonium clade), Mexico (Sedum and Echeverioideae in clade 7), and southeastern Asia (Sedum sarmentosum, and S. morissonensis in Acre clade).
 On arrival in the Northern hemisphere the Sempervivoideae reached its greatest diversity.
 Conversely, few representatives of the Crassulaceae occur in South America and Australia.
 Sedum species are found in most of these regions, generally grouped with genera endemic to that region.
 For instance the North African S. jaccardianum and S. modestum (Aeonium) are a sister group to the endemic Macaronesian species in that clade.